Installation¶

 lsblk -d | grep nvme) - The node pods are running and not crash-looping (

-kubectl -n meshstor logs daemonset/meshstor-csi-node -c csi-plugin) - Drive selection labels are correct if set (see Prerequisites)
+kubectl -n meshstor logs daemonset/meshstor-csi-node -c csi-plugin) - Drive selection labels are set on each node (see Prerequisites) — without the label, no drives are registered for that node

 Create Your First Volume¶